mitshell/libmich/libmich/asn1/README_ASN1.md

 *processor.py* file.

-The compiler can work on a list of ASN.1 files, placed in the asn/ sub-directory, or in ASN.1 text directly passed to it within the Python intepreter.
+The compiler can work on a list of ASN.1 files, placed in the asn/ sub-directory, or on an ASN.1 text directly passed to it within the Python intepreter.
 Every ASN.1 object compiled to Python is placed in the Python **GLOBAL** object. **GLOBAL** has actually 3 distincts attributes:
 * **TYPE**: a dictionnary which holds all user-defined ASN.1 subtypes.
 * **VALUE**: a dictionnary which holds all user-defined ASN.1 values.
 * **SET**: a dictionnary which holds all user-defined ASN.1 set of values.

 **GLOBAL** is the main and only directory which receives all ASN.1 objects processed by the compiler.